 Snohomish County will continue to implement and assess the refinement elements in the coordinated entry system for individuals who are residing in institutions of care and meet the HUD definition of homelessness.
-A Social Security Outreach, Access, and Recovery (SOAR) coordinator was hired to provide oversight of system enhancements.
-Combining better coordination with institutions with SOAR increases access to the disability income benefits programs administered by the Social Security Administration for eligible adults who are homeless and have a mental illness or a co-occurring substance abuse disorder.
+A Social Security Outreach, Access, and Recovery (SOAR) committee was created and staff trained to ensure those who are eligible for SSI and SSDI to shorten the time span connect participants to these benefits by increasing income helps to facilitate their housing stability By enhancing coordination of service providers and SOAR increases individual's access to the disability income benefits programs administered by the Social Security Administration for eligible adults who are homeless and have a mental illness or a co-occurring substance abuse disorder.
 Many of the unsheltered homeless population fall into this category.